opendocsg/slw-judgments-backfill/2003_SGHC_150/report.md

 32     It was in relation to the third and fifth charges where the prosecution case was weakest.
 There was no evidence of medical injuries on Makanah’s shins or shoulder and also no complaint by her prior to investigations.
 In essence, the magistrate’s finding that these two charges were made out was based solely on his finding that she was a truthful witness and that her account was to be believed.

-33     Where a conviction is to be based solely on the word of the complainant, the correct approach to be taken was set out by me in _Kwan Peng Hong v PP_ [2000] 4 SLR 96, where I emphasised that extreme caution must be taken in examining the complainant’s evidence.
+33     Where a conviction is to be based solely on the word of the complainant, the correct approach to be taken was set out by me in _Kwan Peng Hong v PP_ <span class="citation">[2000] 4 SLR 96</span>, where I emphasised that extreme caution must be taken in examining the complainant’s evidence.
 However, I also held that there must be an evidential basis for suggesting that the complainant’s evidence was unreliable.

 34     While this approach was not explicitly stated by the magistrate in his grounds of decision, it was clear that he had scrutinised in great detail all of the witnesses’ evidence.
 The defence was also